Gonicku/Final_Project/final_project.md

 # ***Analysis***

 Going a bit further into the results discussed above, there are a number of factors that also go into what caused these increases in carbon emissions beyond simply one country creating more than the other.
 For example, we noted that there were steady increases in values amongst all graphs that generally began around 1946.
 This could be viewed as due to the "baby boom" that brought about a massive and steady increase in children and therefore, a massive and steady increase in carbon emissions as well.
 An increase in the amount of people on the planet would most defintely have carbon emissions follow suit as people themselves are emitters of carbon (in this case, carbon dioxide).
 Seeing as how the United States and China were 2 of the most populated countries in the world back in the 1950s[^4] (and still are today), it also appears that there is a direct correlation between population size and carbon emissions as well.
+While this increase

 !["Figure 7: 1950s Population"](./Country_Population_1950s.png)